Most Fund Managers Fail to Beat the Market

 This seems like a great career choice and business opportunity, and the reason why I am creating a video course on this topic.

-I am creating Principles of Successful Investing, a 2 hour video course.
+I have created Build Wealth, Buy Freedom, a 2 hour video course.

 Many people have asked me “How should I invest” or “How to get good with money.”
 This is a summary of everything I know.
 Hands-on knowledge from 15 years of experience.

-This is my attempt of a brain dump that summarizes everything I know in a 2 hour video.
+This is my attempt of a brain download that summarizes everything I know in a 2 hour video.

-If you want to improve your financial habits and investing skills, and want to gain more freedom and independence, then this course might be a great fit for you:
+If you want to improve your financial habits and investing skills, and want to gain more freedom and independence, then my course could be a great fit for you.